Ross Campbell of the Exercise Club in Clifton, Bristol, explains how he attracts customers and keeps them coming back for more

 "We rely on our location and word-of-mouth to attract new customers.
 A lot of people pass by our premises, which means they don't have to go out of their way to get here, which certainly helps.

 "The type of exercise we offer has been designed with those who wouldn't usually go to a gym in mind.
 That's our unique selling point.
 As our exterior sign says, we specialise in exercise for 'the unfit, unsure and un-youthful'.

 "When I first took over the business we went out distributing flyers several times.
 We used to get more people signing up in the few days afterwards, but success was limited, so we rely more on word-of-mouth these days.

 "Our website is purely for information, it's nothing fancy.
 I haven't done any online marketing so far, but I'm thinking of starting an e-newsletter containing, among other things, health and exercise tips for customers from our staff.
 Keeping the lines of communication open with my customers in this way might also help me to retain them as members.
 It provides added value.

 "We don't try to compete with the big gym chains.
 We've found our niche and we're after a different market.
 Those that want Lycra-clad classes with booming music won't like us anyway.

-“Thankfully, Clifton hasn’t been too badly hit by the recession.
-We’re trying to attract people who realise that the product they’re buying from us is actually an integral part of their existence, not a luxury they need to drop when they need to save money.
+"Thankfully, Clifton wasn't been too badly hit by the recession.
+We try to attract people who realise that the product they're buying from us is actually an integral part of their existence, not a luxury.

 "The way to retain customers, I believe, is to target the right ones to start with.
 We try to educate people so they realise exercise is primarily a health and fitness thing, rather than simply a way to lose weight.